Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Option #2: Use open-ended statements

 At this point, you probably know how to ask for a work update without needing instructions.
-But, what if that’s not why you want to check in on someone?
+But, what if that’s not your reason for wanting to check in on someone?

 What if, instead, you’re dealing with someone whose personal issues have affected their performance at work?